kglw-dot-net/phase1/songs/altered-beast-ii.md

 > Tell me would you honestly
 > Dare to face up next to me
 > Sugar coated pills won't keep
 > You from feeling so woozy
 >
-> Tell me would you honestly
-> Dare to face up next to me
-> Sugar coated pills won't keep
-> You from feeling so woozy
->
 > I am an altered beast!